List of Foster's Home for Imaginary Friends characters

 This is a list of fictional characters featured in the Cartoon Network animated television series Foster's Home for Imaginary Friends, created by Craig McCracken and aired on Cartoon Network from 2004 to 2009.

-The central concept of the series revolves around the idea that imaginary friends created by children become real.
+The central concept of the series is that imaginary friends created by children become real.
 When children grow up, the imaginary creations they abandon are sent to a dedicated care home.

 The main character of the series is Bloo, an imaginary friend created by a boy named Mac.
 Bloo ends up in the titular home for creations of human imagination, run by the eccentric Madame Foster and her pedantic creation, Mr. Herriman.
-Other main characters in the series include the imaginary friends Wilt, Eduardo, and Coco, as well as Madame Foster's granddaughter, Frankie, who is responsible for maintaining order in the home.
+Other main characters in the series include the imaginary friends Wilt, Eduardo, and Coco, as well as Madame Foster's granddaughter, Frankie, who maintains order in the home.
 In some episodes, other recurring characters appear, such as the imaginary friends Cheese and Jackie Khones, the girl Goo, and Mac's brother, Terrence.
 Various other characters of lesser importance to the plot appear throughout the episodes.
 The characters of the series were generally well-received by critics.

 Main characters

 Mac

-Mac (voiced by Sean Marquette) is Bloo's creator (having imagined him at the age of three) and Terrence's younger brother, a short boy with brown hair.
+Mac is Bloo's creator (having imagined him at the age of three) and Terrence's younger brother, a short boy with brown hair.
 He is a bright, shy, and creative eight-year-old who visits Foster's every day.
-He wears a red shirt with white, spotted sleeves, olive pants, black shoes, and carries a backpack.
+He wears a red shirt over a white sweater, olive pants, black shoes, and carries a backpack.
 Mac is often the voice of reason among his friends when they are making decisions.
 He has the patience to endure Bloo's quirks as well as the eccentricities of other characters.
 However, his extremely good nature tends to make him somewhat naive.
 He is very attached to Bloo, and it is shown that his biggest fear is never seeing him again.
 Mac lives with his mother and his older brother, Terrence, who regularly bullies him.

 Mac is also resourceful and intelligent, often using these traits in crises.
 From the episode Frankie My Dear onward, he develops a fascination with Frankie, falling in love with her.
 Despite his even temperament, Mac has one major flaw: he becomes hyperactive to the point of a rabid mania when he eats even a drop of sugar.
 Once in this state, he becomes impossible to control and will often become obsessed with seeking any other source of sugar.

 He, alongside Bloo, made a cameo appearance in The Powerpuff Girls series finale, The Powerpuff Girls Rule!.